 If you suffer from chronic headache pain, visit a doctor who can help you identify headache and migraine triggers.
 They may ask you to keep a headache diary to figure out what’s causing your headache.
 A doctor can also give you tips to manage pain caused by higher temperatures.

 If you’re suffering from dehydration — with signs like headache and muscle cramps — addressing fluid and electrolyte loss is the best course of action.
-Drinking an oral rehydration solution like DripDrop ORS is a doctor-recommended way to address mild to moderate dehydration.
+Drinking an oral rehydration solution like DripDrop is a doctor-recommended way to address mild to moderate dehydration.